By Nadine Zylberberg

 And while it requires the right bin and the right bran, the Internet offers up myriad ways to make your own.
 (A quick Google search yields recipes of shredded newspaper, lawn scraps, or sawdust as a replacement for the bran.)

 In The New York Times, Hiroko Tabuchi makes a case for DIYing the whole thing, using a large cardboard box, coco peat (from coconut husks), and kuntan (a Japanese rice husk ash).
 It’s a departure from traditional bokashi composting and is even more accessible.
 This box method doesn’t produce liquid (since the kuntan captures moisture) or the foul odors typical of traditional composting.
 The key to any which bokashi or bokashi-inspired method?
 To not let the compost breathe.

 If any of these reasons resonate, maybe Bokashi is for you.
-Whether it’s with Hiro’s Bokashi Club on Zoom, or following instructions on a Twitter thread, we can all seek out new ways to be more sustainable at home—at least until we can all meet again.
+Whether it’s with Hiro’s Bokashi Club or DIY, we can all seek out new ways to be more sustainable while the infrastructure catches up.

 An Interview with PLASTIX Founder Hans Axel Kristensen by Nadine ZylberbergWe now know that ocean...Read more>>